VladyslavDmitriiev/VladyslavDmitriiev.github.io/index.md

 Worked in both small (2-3 members) and large (25-30 members) QA teams.

 Currently working with 1 Web, 3 iOS, and 4 Android projects.
-Have experience in API testing:
+Have experience in API testing

-- Manual: Postman
-- Automation: TypeScript/got/jest ([Project for reference](https://github.com/VladyslavDmitriyev/ts-api-testing))

 Applying automation testing for the Web project via TypeScript/Playwright/Playwright Test runner and for mobile projects via Kotlin/Appium.
-(9 months)
+(12 month)